ekinazbazdar/bioinformatics-data-skills-final-exam/README.md

 	       [0, 1, 0, ..., 0, 1, 1]])
 ```

-As a final step, same matrix that composed of random integers was visualized as a heatmap by using *seaborn library*.
+As a final step, the matrix that composed of 0s and 1s was visualized as a heatmap by using *seaborn library*.

 ```bash
 INPUT:	sns.heatmap(y, cmap = 'hot')